TheRealJ2D/JMenus/README.md

 📘 Example JMenus Configuration

-⚠ Note: This is the best example I can give right now until the wiki is finished
+⚠ Note: This is the best example I can provide until the full documentation (wiki) is completed.

-⚠: you can click the copy button and test it by yourself in-game!
+You can click the copy button and try it in-game!

+🔧 How to Use:

+  1- Run the command:

+  - /jm create <menu_name>

+  - This will create a new menu file.

+  2- Navigate to the plugin folder:

+  - plugins/JMenus/menus/<your_menu>

+  - Open the menu file and paste the example configuration below.

+  - Save the file and reload the plugin (or restart the server), and you're good to go! ✅

 ```
 title: '&8&l✦ &e&lExample Menu &8&l✦'